Satori100/store-codeschool-testing-repository/README.txt

 readme file by Jane
 modifications
-the cake is a lie
+The cake is not a lie
+jane added changes